tendermint/fundraising/x/fundraising/spec/01_concepts.md

 ### How `MatchedPrice` is determined:

-Once the auction period ends, the bids are ordered in descending order of the bid prices to determine `MatchedPrice`. `MatchedPrice` is determined by finding the lowest price among the bid prices satisfying that the total amount of selling coins placed at more than or equal to the price is less the entire offering `SellingCoin`.
+Once an auction period ends, stored bids are ordered in a descending order by the bid prices and bid ids to determine `MatchedPrice`. `MatchedPrice` gets determined by finding the lowest price among the bid prices satisfying that the total amount of selling coins placed at more than or equal to the price is less the entire offering `SellingCoin`.
 The bidders who placed at the higher price than the matched price become the matched bidders and get the selling coins at the same price, which is `MatchedPrice`.